System Requirements

 Clone your fork of the contribute repository, replacing

-with your GitHub UsernameTerminal window git clone --depth=1 https://github.com/YOUR_USER_NAME/contribute.gitThis will download the entire contribute repository to your projects directory.
+YOUR_USER_NAMEwith your GitHub UsernameTerminal window git clone --depth=1 https://github.com/YOUR_USER_NAME/contribute.gitThis will download the entire contribute repository to your projects directory.

 Set up Syncing from Parent

-Section titled “Set up Syncing from Parent”Now that you have downloaded a copy of your fork, you will need to set up an upstream
+Section titled “Set up Syncing from Parent”Now that you have downloaded a copy of your fork, you will need to set up an upstream remote to the parent repository.

-As mentioned earlier, the main repository is referred to as the upstream
+As mentioned earlier, the main repository is referred to as the upstream repository.
+Your fork is referred to as the origin repository.

-repository.
+You need a reference from your local clone to the upstream repository in addition to the origin repository.
 This is so that you can sync changes from the main repository without the requirement of forking and cloning repeatedly.

 -